 15 They were also bringing their babies to him, that he might touch them.
 But when the disciples saw it, they rebuked them.

-16 Jesus summoned them, saying, “Allow the little children to come to me, and don’t hinder them, for the Kingdom of God belongs to such as these.
-17 Most certainly, I tell you, whoever doesn’t receive the Kingdom of God like a little child, he will in no way enter into it.”
+16 Jesus summoned them, saying, “Allow the little children to come to me, and do not hinder them, for the Kingdom of God belongs to such as these.
+17 Most certainly, I tell you, whoever does not receive the Kingdom of God like a little child, he will in no way enter into it.”

-For the Chief Musician.
+For the Music Director.
 A Psalm by the sons of Korah.

-1 Lord, you have been favorable to your land.
+1 Lord, you have shown favor to your land.